ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/getting-started/index.md

 | The last thing which we are going to do is to change the grid look and feel by modifying some
 | of the theme's Sass variables.
 |
-| By default, ag-Grid ships a set of
+| By default, AG Grid ships a set of
 | [pre-built theme stylesheets](../themes/).
 If we want to tweak the colors and the fonts of
 | theme, we should add a Sass preprocessor to our project, override the theme variable values,
 | and refer the ag-grid Sass files instead of the pre-built stylesheets so that the variable
 | overrides are applied.
 |
 | The `vue cli` did a lot of for us including providing support for Sass.
 Let's switch to using
-| the provided ag-Grid SCSS files - replace the `style` block in `src/App.vue` with:
+| the provided AG Grid SCSS files - replace the `style` block in `src/App.vue` with:
 |
 | ```scss
 | <style lang="scss">